 |

-Benefits derived like product improvement, cost reduction, product deveiopment or import substitution;
+Benefits derived like product improvement, cost reduction, product development or import substitution;

 |